arborchat/arbor-go/README.md

 - ~~Implement a more robust protocol with version numbers, length indicators~~ (for fast processing), usernames, and timestamps.
 - Investigate arbor server clustering by having a new server connect as a client to an old one.
-- Fix JSON parser so that all stacked messages are processed.
+- ~~Fix JSON parser so that all stacked messages are processed.~~
+- Now that the protocol is somewhat specified, write test cases to ensure that the implementation is conformant.